hbhalpha/MDR/README.md

 3. merge the experts' voting results and  the visual keypoints results to get The five experts and the dino as a whole can be viewed as a unified model.
 They are useful for both tasks and do not need to be trained specifically for the task.
 You can download Several dataset by M2KR-train-dataset.

+You can run a single Expert as a simple version of our system by run run2.sh